inj0h/dotfiles/readme.md

 ### Configuration File
-The script will read the contents of `dotfiles.txt` in order to determine the paths. __You can configure it__ to link your own dotfiles - useful if you keep a lot of them around.
+The script will read the contents of `dotfiles.txt` in order to determine the paths. __You can configure the plain text file__ to link your own dotfiles - useful if you keep a lot of them around.
 For more details, run `connect_the_dots` with the `--help` flag.

 ``` shell
 $ ./bin/connect_the_dots --help